razoumov/publish/python.md

 Many ways to run Python commands:

-1. from the inside a Unix shell can start a Python shell and type commands
+* from the inside a Unix shell can start a Python shell and type commands
-1. running Python scripts saved in *.py files
+* running Python scripts saved in *.py files
-1. from Jupyter (formerly iPython) notebooks - stored as JSON files, displayed as HTML
+* from Jupyter (formerly iPython) notebooks - stored as JSON files, displayed as HTML

 Today we will use a Jupyter notebook.
 You have several options:

-* if you have a university computer ID, go to https://syzygy.ca and under Launch select your institution, then fill in your credentials
+1. if you have a university computer ID, go to https://syzygy.ca and under Launch select your institution, then fill in your credentials
-* if you have a Google account, go to https://syzygy.ca and under Launch select either Cybera or PIMS, then log in
+1. if you have a Google account, go to https://syzygy.ca and under Launch select either Cybera or PIMS, then log in
-* if you have a GitHub account, go to https://westgrid.syzygy.ca
+1. if you have a GitHub account, go to https://westgrid.syzygy.ca
-* if you have Python+Jupyter installed locally on your machine, then you can start it locally from your shell by typing `jupyter notebook`
+1. if you have Python+Jupyter installed locally on your machine, then you can start it locally from your shell by typing `jupyter notebook`; you will need the following Python packages installed on your computer: numpy, networkx, pandas, plotly, skimage

 This will open a browser page pointing to the Jupyter server (remote except for the last option).
 Click on New -> Python 3.
 Explain: tab completion, annotating code, displaying figures inside the notebook.